doubotis/java-notion-render/README.md

 Comes with a sample web app that serves files from the web app resources folder, in form of JSON files, extracted from the private Notion API.
 IF you want to extract these JSON files from the private notion API, you can see this kotlin library : https://github.com/notionsdk/notion-sdk-kotlin

-## Usage
+## Basic usage

-First, we need to retreive a NotionRecordMap based on a JSON file.
+First, we need to retreive a `NotionRecordMap` based on a JSON file.

 ```
 File f = new File("<Your filepath>" + pageId.replace("-", "") + ".json");